 Running stairs is a fantastic workout.

-Climbing stairs builds muscle, increases leg strength, improves coordination, increases power, and can make you a faster runner.
-Plus, according to Obesity, stair climbing burns more calories than jogging.
+It builds muscle, increases leg strength, improves coordination, increases power, and can make you a faster runner.
+Plus, it can even burn more calories than jogging.

-While you can do stair climbing workouts right at home or in your apartment or office building, one of the best ways to run stairs is to head to your local sports stadium and do bleacher workouts, which can include a mix of cardio and strength training exercises.
+While you can do stair climbing workouts right at home or office building, one of the best ways to run stairs is to head to your local sports stadium.
+Stadium workouts transform your local football or soccer stands into a full-body training playground.

-Stadium stairs workouts involve walking or running the steps in a sports stadium, such as a football stadium or soccer stadium.
+Stadium stairs workouts involve walking or running the steps in a sports stadium.
 These can be considered a full-body workout as they engage multiple muscle groups.

 How Many Steps Are In a Stadium?

-The exact number of steps in a stadium varies based on the size and construction of the stadium.
+The exact number of steps in a stadium varies based on the size and construction.
 Some stadiums also have concrete seats, which can be used instead of, or in addition to, the steps.

 For example, your bleacher workouts might involve running up the seats, which are usually the height of two steps and running down the steps.